hyriver/seamless-3dep/README.md

 - `decompose_bbox`: Decompose a large bounding box into smaller based on maximum pixel size.
-Both `get_dem` and `get_map` functions use this function to decompose the bounding box into smaller ones with a default maximum pixel size of 10 million.
+Both `get_dem` and `get_map` functions use this function to decompose the bounding box into smaller ones with a default maximum pixel size of 8 million.
 - `build_vrt`: Build a virtual raster file (VRT) from a list of raster files.
     This function can be used to build a VRT file from the downloaded GeoTIFF files.
     Note that GDAL must be installed to use this function which is an optional dependency.

 Note that the input bounding box should be in the format of (west, south, east, north) in decimal degrees (WGS84).
+By default, maps are in 5070 projection.
+Note that at the moment, due to an issue with 3DEP web service, the `out_crs` parameter in `get_map` should not be set to 4326 since the service does not return the correct projection

 ## Installation